Effective software licensing safeguards intellectual property and boosts software revenue.

 If you develop or sell software of any kind, unless you protect it with a robust licensing engine, you could be giving away your businesses most valuable assets for free.
-If you are an ISV, find out why a modern software licensing solution is essential for your business.
+If you are a software vendor looking to grow, find out why a modern software licensing solution is essential for your business.

+Software licensing is a way for end-users to gain access to software, whilst ownership rights remain with the software publisher.
 Software is creative work that contains a lot of intellectual property, and unless it is in the public domain or non-distributable, all formally developed code is copyrighted.
-Licensing is a way for end-users to gain access to software, whilst ownership rights remain with the software publisher.
-End-users must accept a license agreement otherwise they will not be entitled to use the software.
+End-users must accept a software licensing agreement otherwise they will not be entitled to use the software.

-A software licensing agreement, (also known as an end-user license agreement), is a legal document that sets out the requirements that must be adhered to in order for an end-user to be granted permission to use specific software.
+A software licensing agreement, (also known as an End-User License Agreement or EULA), is a legal document that sets out the requirements that must be adhered to in order for an end-user to be granted permission to use specific software.
 The licensing agreement usually contains instructions regarding how software can be used, such as the number of installations allowed or any restrictions to modification or redistribution of the source code.
 The agreement may also contain information relating to pricing or fees – although this is more likely to be covered by a separate document.
 For software sold over the Internet, many of these legal agreements are published and accepted online.

-Licensing software is a bit like renting a car.
+A software licensing framework is a bit like renting a car.
 In order to run a rental car, you need permission from the owner and a key.
 The same is true for proprietary software.
 Software is locked and will not run without a key or the correct permissions being in place first.
 Permission is usually granted by paying the appropriate fee.

-For a full guide on all license models, click here.
+Click here for a full guide on all license models.

 Example 1.
 Floating licensing – Netflix

-Netflix is what is known as an ‘over-the-top’ (OTT) media service.
-It is a subscription-based video-on-demand service (SVoD) that initially offered video content acquired from third parties, although more recently has included original work.
+Netflix is a subscription-based video-on-demand service (SVoD) that initially offered video content acquired from third parties, although more recently has included original work.
 Users can choose from various subscription packages, however, to keep things simple, let’s focus on just the standard plan for now.

 If another user accesses the same Netflix account and starts streaming content at the same time, a second license is checked out of the license pool.
 If a third person attempts to stream content to a third device they will be unable to – the playback limit has been exceeded and no more licenses are available.
 The Netflix licensing engine conveniently and seamlessly ‘floats’ available licenses between groups of users, whilst maintaining strict control over Netflix intellectual property.